- Site Map

 The main dialog within Ideate Sticky displays the list of all the Stickies defined within the current Revit project.
+Selecting the column header for each of these properties will force each row of information to be sorted accordingly.
 See below for details on each Sticky property field.

 The name of the Sticky will be the name of the associated Revit schedule, as displayed within the Project Browser.
 This field can be edited by: